Better to see the face than to hear the name. — Anonymous

 Here’s the first low point.
 I had a very responsible position at a large, well-known high-tech company in Silicon Valley from the late 1980s through the 1990s.
 In fact, I had a twelve-year stint there.
 Isn’t it downright funny that I managed to stay at one company longer than in any of my marriages?
 How’s that for real stability?
 Anyway, during the time I worked there, I had three different last names.
 I’ll never forget when a colleague, who later became CEO of another large Silicon Valley corporation, said to me, “Pam, I’ve known you by three last names since you’ve been at this company.
 When I run into you, I don’t know what to call you anymore.”
 I replied, “Why not stick with Pamela?
 That’s safe.”
 Although that gentleman’s unnecessary reminder of my unsuccessful marital path made me uncomfortable, I decided the best thing to do was to make a joke about it.

-At a later time and at a different company (I’ve only worked for three companies in the last 24 years…a good employment stability record, indeed), I remember the next low point that transpired because of my past transgressions.
+At a later time and at a different company, I remember the next low point that transpired because of my past transgressions.
 I was on an international business trip with a group of colleagues.
 I’ll never forget the sinking feeling in my stomach when, as we were standing in an immigration line at a foreign airport, one of them blurted out, “Hey, Pam, are you married?”
 I said no, and he quickly responded, “Have you ever been married?” to which I said yes.

 I could be dead wrong, but from his reaction that day, I was certain this knowledge played into his assessment of me as a person.
 He probably thought I couldn’t possibly be a suitable leader.
 Interestingly enough, our family values are probably not different at all, just our life circumstances.

 This kind of reception around the dreaded marriage question has taunted me for years.
 It’s sort of like my fear of flying.
-I don’t really expose my fear to too many people (although I guess I have now!), but it’s there, tucked away deep inside.
+I don’t really expose my fear to too many people (although I guess I have now!), but it is there, tucked away deep inside.
 Only a few close friends and family members know the truth.
 Most have been thoughtful and kind enough not to slip those personal foibles into our conversations.
 However, some have done so intentionally.
 So be it.
-And since I don’t want to be on the psychological edge any longer, I’m spilling the beans now…about me, myself and I. I don’t have any other skeletons in my closet…just that one.
+And since I don’t want to be on the psychological edge any longer, I’m spilling the beans now about me, myself, and I. I don’t have any other skeletons in my closet… just that one.

 And I’m also quite aware of the fact that the legal, permanent record of surnames will never go away.
 You know, it’s worse than bankruptcy, because at least after seven years, there is no more record of those financial errors.
-But the “until death do us part” legacy is like a permanent tattoo!
+But the “until death do us part” legacy is like a permanent rubber stamp, literally, and it continues to show up everywhere I go!
 Well, I’m getting over it!

 One day, just like in the Hollywood hit movie Hangover, I awakened in a strange place in my life, opened my eyes, shook my head and looked around.
 How in the world did a nice person like me get here?
-Is there some way to retrace my steps, so I can see which of my actions led to what circumstances so I can figure out how I landed in my current station in life, where — unbelievably — I have four ex-husbands?
+Is there some way to retrace my steps, so I can see which of my actions led to what circumstances so I can figure out how I landed in my current station in life, where — unbelievably — I had acquired four ex-husbands before my 50th birthday?

 But I never stopped to look back, always chose to go forward without much reflection.
 I plan to deal with all of this in Chapter 2.